pdenness/turnitin-code-test/README.md

 # Submission
 I start by building the project and running all the tests.
 ## Java edge section
-I use TDD to implement all the changes.
+I use TDD to implement the changes.
 Furthermore, I added the following improvements:
-1. Only call users endpoint when memberships are found
+1. Only call users endpoint when memberships exist
-2. Handle edge cases:
+2. Handle validation for filtering logic:
    1. Null user ID
    2. Null member ID
    3. Null users list